Marijn030/Webtech-group16/readme.txt

-CREATE TABLE IF NOT EXISTS director ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL
+CREATE TABLE IF NOT EXISTS director ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL, movies TEXT NOT NULL
 );

-CREATE TABLE IF NOT EXISTS directed ( director_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
+CREATE TABLE IF NOT EXISTS writer ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL, movies TEXT NOT NULL
-CONSTRAINT directed_fk_director FOREIGN KEY (director_name)
-REFERENCES director(name)
 );

-CREATE TABLE IF NOT EXISTS writer ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL
-);

-CREATE TABLE IF NOT EXISTS written ( writer_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
-CONSTRAINT written_fk_writer FOREIGN KEY (writer_name)
-REFERENCES writer(name)
-);

-CREATE TABLE IF NOT EXISTS actor ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL, photo TEXT NOT NULL
+CREATE TABLE IF NOT EXISTS actor ( name TEXT PRIMARY KEY NOT NULL, birthyear INTEGER NOT NULL, movies TEXT NOT NULL, photo TEXT NOT NULL
-);

-CREATE TABLE IF NOT EXISTS acted ( actor_name PRIMARY KEY NOT NULL, movies TEXT NOT NULL,
-CONSTRAINT acted_fk_actor FOREIGN KEY (actor_name)
-REFERENCES actor(name)
 );

 CREATE TABLE IF NOT EXISTS moviescreening (